 Music has been part of our DNA for decades, starting with our presence at the Summer of Love and continuing with our jeans becoming the first choice for renowned headliners and music-lovers everywhere.
 Now we’re giving back with the Levi’s® Music Project, a program that gives young people across the globe access to music education programs, community resources and experiences with industry-leading musicians.

-To date, we’ve teamed up with the likes of Alicia Keys, Skepta, Vince Staples and SZA to launch a range of initiatives, including music technology classes in Brooklyn, a sound studio for young artists at the Long Beach YMCA and a summer concert series in New Jersey.
+To date, we’ve teamed up with the likes of Alicia Keys, Skepta, Vince Staples and SZA to launch a range of initiatives, including music technology classes in Brooklyn, a sound studio for young artists at the Long Beach YMCA and a summer concert series

 THE NEXT GENERATION